idaholab/moose/modules/geochemistry/doc/content/modules/geochemistry/theory/index.md

 ## Computational aspects

 `Geochemistry` simulations use a large amount of memory since they store information about a complete geochemical system at each finite-element node, and, optionally, populate a huge number of AuxVariables with useful information.
-On the other hand, ignoring transport, they are almost embarrasingly parallel, so may be solved efficiently using a large number of processors.
+On the other hand, ignoring transport, they are almost embarrassingly parallel, so may be solved efficiently using a large number of processors.
 Solver choice can significantly impact compute time.
 A [separate page](compute_efficiencies.md) describes

 - memory usage for pure geochemistry simulations
 - compute time for pure geochemistry simulations, and scaling with number of processors